 - 2. Speed.
 DrK can scan the entire possible kernel allocation space of 64-bit OSes very quickly.
-For attacking the start address of the kernel image, i.e., getting the ASLR slide, DrK is very fast: it only took 5 ms to successfully identify the base address of the Linux Kernel.
-For the full scanning of the Linux kernel and modules pages (around 6,000 pages), it took less than a second while achieving 100% accuracy. - 3.
+For attacking the start address of the kernel image, i.e., getting ASLR slide, DrK is very fast: it only took 5 ms to successfully identify the base address of the Linux Kernel.
+For the full scanning of the Linux kernel and modules pages (more than 6,000 pages), it took less than a second while achieving 100% accuracy. - 3.
 Generality.
 DrK does not depend on software settings.
-The attack works well over the latest version of all three commodity OSes (Windows, Linux, and OS X), and even worked on the virtualized environment (Linux guest under Xen HVM).
+The attack works well over the latest version of all three commodity OSes (Windows, Linux, and OS X), and even works on in virtualized environments (Linux guest under Xen HVM).
 The root cause of the timing channel in the DrK attack bounds to the hardware specifications; therefore, if the processor supports TSX, then the system is vulnerable to the attack.
 This also indicates that the attack would be very difficult to defeat using software-level countermeasures.

 Attack strategy.
 The DrK attack consists of two stages.
 First, we scan all possible slots of kernel pages mentioned in Table 2 to find the base and the end address of both kernel and drivers (modules).
 In this step, the base address (ASLR slide) is found.
 The second step is to obtain more accurate mapping information at a page-level granularity.
-We try to measure the permission of each page
+We try to measure the permission of each page starting from the base address to the end address.
+Then, we compare the result with the ground truth mapping information extracted from page table entries to evaluate the accuracy of the DrK attack.